Which class should you play in Diablo 4? Here are the pros and cons of all the classes in D4

 - Class type: Melee or ranged, with lots of mobility and elemental imbuements for their weapons

-- Class resource: Energy, which regenerates over type
+- Class resource: Energy, which regenerates over time

 - Class feature: Specializations, which have various damage-enhancing effects